futureofcoding/futureofcoding.org/journal.md

 # Future of Coding Research Journal

+### July 25 2017 4:52pm

+While I didn't spend as much time playing with Lamdu as I wanted to nor did I get a good sense of how its code works, I feel satisfied with my learnings from the day and content to move on to other research.
+I started a list of project ideas at futureofcoding.org/ideas that I'm going to add to as I come up with them.
+Some of them are as simple as an essay, others are mockups, and yet others are prototype ideas.

+So what will my plan be for tomorrow?
+I probably don't have time for any heavy-duty research because of meetings and other responsibilities.
+Maybe I'll work on my github issues or other things that need happening for the podcast, like desigining the logo.
+That means I won't have time for research until Friday (as Thursday is stock full of meetings).

+On Friday... while there are many other interesting links to review, I am feeling myself being pull towards my project ideas and protoyping.
+However, given that it's the last day before my bi-weekly research recap, I might decide to stick with researching other people's product and spend the day with Eve, which is browser-based, thank goodness!
+Remains to be seen... see y'all back here in a few days.

 ### July 25 2017 2:26pm

 Again, I'm finally getting to research late in the day.
 I spent the morning reveiewing Woof pull requests and doing emails.
 But I'm finally here on the Ubuntu side of my chromebook, playing with Unison...